 As the temperature dropped below zero, my daughter responded in her own way.
 She constructed a tent using a Christmas present from her cousins—a Crazy Fort kit with glow-in-the-dark widgets—and camped out in her brother’s room.
 On Monday, when she woke up first in the family and uncommonly chipper, we realized her great foresight.
 She had settled into the warmest room in the house.

-We decided to take further advantage of the space and spent Monday’s snow day dismantling our son’s toddler bed and replacing it with a full-sized futon that had been banished to our basement since the children were born.
+We went to school on her example but, to take further advantage of the space, we spent Monday’s snow day dismantling our son’s toddler bed.
+Once the toddler bed was removed, we replaced it with a full-sized futon that had been banished to the basement since our children were born.
 The whole family moved into the room: our daughter in her well provisioned tent and the rest of us on the repositioned futon.
 Our campout that night was compete with hootenanny: Jeremy on the guitar and our son on drums.
 “Look, Mommy, a drum kit,” he told me as I slipped into the room.
-Our three year old had improvised a set by resting a conga drum between the duo barrels of a bongo drum.
+Our three year old improvised a set by resting a conga drum between the duo barrels of a bongo drum.
 As my husband launched into “Squeeze Box” by The Who, the boy pounded away, the girl and I danced, “and the music was all right”.

 We did get to sleep that night.
 We slept deeply in each others’ close company and rose to a splendid breakfast of mountain muffins made with provisions from Current Cuisine—toasted croissants, nova lox, soft goat cheese, and spiced almonds—and Tom’s Market—crisp sunflower sprouts and capers.
 We cut up peak oranges sent by my father Tom and his dear wife Sue and added them to our plates.
 We even added them to our glasses, a set of smoky tumblers made as if to hold citrus wedges.
 Into our glasses, I poured the family cure—a blend of zesty ginger beer and the fresh squeezed juice of an orange—a common beverage in the winters of my childhood.